 The problem of data management aggravates with the growing complexity of business operations.
 Business units scattered across different locations have a major problem in consolidating data.
 Every location has its own information silos with different data structures.
 The rising complexity of manufacturing businesses can also be witnessed when the business involves multiple currencies, multiple borders (both global customers and operations) and rising customer specifications.
 The data takes a complex form that can only be managed through a consolidated solution namely ERP.

 ERP is just the right software solution that helps manufacturers to gain expertise in complex tasks like just-in-time inventory and six-sigma methodology.
-Six-sigma is completely data driven and with a solid control over data you can refine your product quality and minimize defects.
+Six-sigma is completely data-driven and with solid control over data you can refine your product quality and minimize defects.
 ERP is a complete solution for the manufacturing enterprise.

-Manufacturing can be labor intensive for no reason.
-With automated machinery and processes, the need for labor should be reduced.
-Some manufacturers still prefer to keep more labor than required to manage the production because there is no control over data.
+Manufacturing can be labour-intensive for no reason.
+With automated machinery and processes, the need for labour should be reduced.
+Some manufacturers still prefer to keep more labour than required to manage the production because there is no control over data.
 With clear visibility into all aspects of the production line, ERP empowers the production staff to take better control of data.

 ERP allows you to maintain data in a centralized database.
 The data can be easily analyzed and reports can be generated to give insights related to production, inventory, customers etc. The reports make interpretation easier and help to propose a suitable solution.
 Thus, ERP should be implemented to increase productivity and reduce cost with real-time control over processes.